xmonader/letsbuildacompiler-pretty/src/tutor16_unitconstruction.md

 ```

 My test is to measure the time required to compile and link, and the
 size of the object file generated.
-The undisputed _LOSER_ in the test
+The undisputed _loser_ in the test
 is the DEC C compiler for the VAX, which took 60 seconds to compile, on
 a VAX 11/780, and generated a 50k object file.
 John's compiler is the
 undisputed, once, future, and forever king in the code size department.